hoxo-m/pforeach/README.md

-# Easy way to parallel processing in R
+# An easy way to parallel processing in R
 Koji MAKIYAMA

-## Overture
+## Overview

 There is a parallel processing code using the `foreach` package: